Joseph has been an avid horror video game fan since first visiting the world of survival horror in Resident Evil 4 back in 2005.

 The damage multiplier for the revolver and shotgun are good investments if you have enough green gel to spare.
 The damage and radius of the explosive bolt and the duration of the freeze bolt are also good upgrades as these help with bosses.
 So if you're finding different areas difficult, or a boss, try upgrading one or two of these.
 However, if you're not having any problems dispatching enemies then prioritize the other upgrades over these.

 So where do you start?
 Your very first upgrade should be getting the revolver's critical chance up to level two and your second upgrade should be to increase your maximum sprint time to level two as well.
-After these two focus on getting your stock up a level to start; handgun ammunition, matches, and then syringes.
+After these two, focus on getting your stock up a level to start; handgun ammunition, matches, and then syringes.
 If you have enough green gel then upgrade the critical of your revolver as well as accuracy.
 As soon as you get the shotgun level up the critical chance of it and how much ammunition you can carry for it as well.
 When you get the agony crossbow, ideally early in the game and not later, upgrade your stock and then the damage for your harpoon bolts.

-At this point it's up to you on what order you should upgrade based off of how much green gel you have and what's fitting your play style.
+At this point, it's up to you on what order you should upgrade based on how much green gel you have and what's fitting your play style.
 For example, if you find that you're never full on handgun ammunition but you often have to pass up on shotgun shells, then you're better off upgrading the stock of your shotgun rather than the handgun.
 The levels mentioned above are more of a baseline for you to get to before you put levels into anything else, such as the revolver's damage multiplier.
-You should be able to increase all the upgrades to the recommended levels by the time you're halfway through the game, with the exception for the harpoon bolts.
+You should be able to increase all the upgrades to the recommended levels by the time you're halfway through the game, with the exception of the harpoon bolts.

 I hope this guide has been helpful in some way and if you have any questions, feel free to ask.